 Arts & Humanities / Social Science Lead: Dr Rob Fish (University of Kent)

 Rob is a social scientist with research interests in the social and cultural dimensions of natural resource management.
 Much of his work is centered on rural and agricultural landscapes and is distinguished by its interdisciplinary, participatory and problem-centered focus, as well as by direct intervention in the policy process.
 Rob co-wrote the cultural ecosystem services chapters for the UK NEA and its follow-on, and was a member of the NEA follow-on’s Arts and Humanities working group on ecosystem services.
 Rob is currently reader in Human Ecology at the University of Kent.

-Michael is Professor of Land Economy & Society and Director of the Land, Environment, Economics & Policy Institute (University of Exeter).
+Michael is Professor of Land Economy & Society, Centre for Rural Policy Research (University of Exeter).
 He is a rural policy specialist and a rural social scientist with particular interests in applying inter-disciplinary approaches to policy-relevant research and in direct engagement in the policy process.
 Michael leads a project for Defra’s Sustainable Intensification Research Platform and is Director of the Food Security & Land Research Alliance.

 Business Champion: Guy Duke (Independent consultant)